wdfinch/prettier-plugin-organize-class-members/README.md

 `classSectionOrder`

-Details: Specify the order of various sections in your classes\
+Details: Specify the order of various sections in your classes.\
 Type: `string[]`

 **Supported values:**

-1. `constructor` - matches the constructor function of the class
+1. `constructor` - Matches the constructor function of the class.
-2. `methods` - matches all non-static methods
+2. `methods` - Matches all non-static methods.
-3. `staticMethods`  - matches all static methods
+3. `staticMethods`  - Matches all static methods.
-4. `properties` - matches all non-static declared instance variables/fields in the class
+4. `properties` - Matches all non-static declared properties/fields in the class.
-5. `staticProperties` - matches all static declared instance variables/fields in the class
+5. `staticProperties` - Matches all static declared properties/fields in the class.

 Default Value: `['staticProperties','staticMethods','properties','constructor','methods']`

 _If you modify this option, you must follow these rules:_

 1. Each value must be used.
-2. no duplicates or unsupported strings may be used.
+2. No duplicates or unsupported strings may be used.

 ```js
 // .prettierrc.cjs